JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 ### Wrap up {#webpack-intro-import-export-wrap-up}

 We'll be using a named export method in `secret.js`.
-The same general logic can be applied to import the external dependency shiny as well as mousetrap.
+The same general logic can be applied to import the external dependency Shiny as well as mousetrap.

 ```js
 import Shiny from 'shiny';